andyatkinson/rideshare/db/README.md

 export PG_EXTRAS_SCHEMA=rideshare
 ```

-For example, now we can search for unused indexes, and make sure that
+For example, we can search for unused indexes, and indexes within
-indexes that are in databases within the specified schema (rideshare) are examined
+the expected schema (`rideshare`) are examined

 ```sh
 bin/rails pg_extras:unused_indexes